Observation of Fermi arcs and Weyl nodes in a non-centrosymmetric magnetic Weyl semimetal: Abstract

 \section{Abstract}

 Weyl semimetal (WSM), a novel state of quantum matter, hosts Weyl fermions as emergent quasiparticles resulting from the breaking of either inversion or time-reversal symmetry.
-Magnetic WSMs that arise from broken time-reversal symmetry provide an exceptional platform to understand the interplay between magnetic order and Weyl physics, but few WSMs have been realized.
+Magnetic WSMs that arise from broken time-reversal symmetry provide an exceptional platform to understand the interplay between magnetic order and Weyl physics, but only a few WSMs have been realized.
 Here, we identify CeAlSi as a new non-centrosymmetric magnetic WSM via angle-resolved photoemission spectroscopy (ARPES) and first-principles, density-functional theory based calculations.
-Our surface-sensitive vacuum ultraviolet ARPES data confirms the presence of surface Fermi arcs as, the smoking gun evidence for the existence of the Weyl semimetallic state in CeAlSi.
-We also observe bulk Weyl cones in CeAlSi using bulk-sensitive soft-X-ray ARPES measurements.
-In addition, Ce 4\textit{f} flat bands are found near the Fermi level, indicating that CeAlSi is a unique platform for investigating exotic quantum phenomena resulting from the interaction of topology, magnetism and electronic correlations. { }
+Our surface-sensitive vacuum ultraviolet ARPES data confirms the presence of surface Fermi arcs as the smoking gun evidence for the existence of the Weyl semimetallic state in CeAlSi.
+We also observe bulk Weyl cones at the Fermi arc terminations in CeAlSi using bulk-sensitive soft-X-ray ARPES measurements.
+These results implicate CeAlSi as a unique platform for investigating exotic quantum phenomena resulting from the interaction of topology and magnetism. { }